Madrasa of al-Nasir Muhammad

-The Madrasa of Al-Nasir Muhammad is a madrasa and mausoleum located in the Bayn al-Qasrayn area of al-Muizz street in Cairo, Egypt.
-It was built in the name of the Mamluk sultan Al-Nasir Muhammad ibn Qalawun, but its construction began between 1294 and 1295 under the reign of Sultan Al-Adil Kitbugha, who was sultan in between Al-Nasir Muhammad's first and seconds reigns.
-When Al-Nasir Muhammad returned to the throne in 1299 he oversaw its construction until its completion in 1303.
-It is adjacent to the earlier hospital and funerary complex of Sultan Qalawun and the later Madrasa of Sultan Barquq.
+The Madrasa of al-Nasir Muhammad is a madrasa and mausoleum located in the Bayn al-Qasrayn area of al-Muizz street in Islamic Cairo, Egypt.
+It was built in the name of the Mamluk sultan al-Nasir Muhammad ibn Qalawun, but its construction began between 1294 and 1295 under the reign of Sultan al-Adil Kitbugha, who was sultan in between al-Nasir Muhammad's first and seconds reigns.
+When al-Nasir Muhammad returned to the throne in 1299 he oversaw its construction until its completion in 1303.
+It is located adjacent to the earlier Qalawun complex, and the later Madrasa of Sultan Barquq.

 Historical background

 Al-Nasir Muhammad was the ninth Mamluk sultan of Egypt, the youngest son of Sultan Qalawun, and lived from 1285 to 1341.
 He was inaugurated as sultan three times, from 1293 to 1294, from 1299 to 1309, and from 1309 to 1341.
-In December 1293 Al-Nasir Muhammad's older brother Sultan Al-Ashraf Khalil was assassinated, leaving the throne to the 9-year-old Al-Nasir Muhammad.
-For his first two reigns Al-Nasir Muhammad played the role of a nominal sultan, with his vice sultan and viziers being the active rulers due to his young age.
-By the time of his third reign Al-Nasir Muhammad was 24 years old and took full command of the Mamluk Sultanate.
+In December 1293, al-Nasir Muhammad's older brother Sultan al-Ashraf Khalil was assassinated, leaving the throne to the 9-year-old al-Nasir Muhammad.
+For his first two reigns al-Nasir Muhammad played the role of a nominal sultan, with his vice sultan and viziers being the active rulers due to his young age.
+By the time of his third reign al-Nasir Muhammad was 24 years old and took full command of the Mamluk Sultanate.
 This period passed with no major conflicts, and marked the high point for Mamluk power in Egypt.
 Al-Nasir Muhammad set into motion many public works such as the construction of canals, squares, madrasas, and mosques.

-This madrasa was begun by Sultan al-'Adil Katbugha, who ruled from 1294 to 1296 (in between al-Nasir Muhammad's first and second reigns), but it was taken over and completed by al-Nasir Muhammad during his second reign (1299-1309).
-The Islamic historian Al-Nuwayri records that Al-Adil Kitbugha built the mausoleum along with the prayer iwan, and Al-Nasir Muhammad completed the construction of the building and added the minaret.
-Also, the Islamic historian Al-Maqrizi reports that Al-Adil Kitbugha oversaw construction of the building up to the top of the inscription band, and Al-Nasir Muhammad carried out the rest of its construction.
+This madrasa was begun by Sultan al-Adil Kitbugha, who ruled from 1294 to 1296 (in between al-Nasir Muhammad's first and second reigns), but it was taken over and completed by al-Nasir Muhammad during his second reign (1299–1309).
+The Islamic historian al-Nuwayri records that al-Adil Kitbugha built the mausoleum along with the prayer iwan, and al-Nasir Muhammad completed the construction of the building and added the minaret.
+Also, the Islamic historian al-Maqrizi reports that al-Adil Kitbugha oversaw construction of the building up to the top of the inscription band, and al-Nasir Muhammad carried out the rest of its construction.
 It was inaugurated in 1303, when the minaret was added.

 Al-Nasir Muhammad was never buried in the mausoleum named after him.
 He was afraid of unrest after his death because of the rivalry between his emirs, and chose to be buried in secret at his father's mausoleum, the mausoleum of Sultan Qalawun.
 However, it is the burial site of his mother Bint Sukbay and his son Anuk.